flectra-hq/documentation-user/purchase/purchases/master/suppliers.rst

 --------------------------

 The next action is to add vendors to the product.
 There are two ways to handle this.
-If you issue a purchase order for the first time Odoo will automatically link the vendor and its price to the product.
+If you issue a purchase order for the first time Flectra will automatically link the vendor and its price to the product.
 You can also add vendors manually